Han Bing Han Bing

 Taking inspiration from various sources, including theatre, science and literature, Han allows the dynamics of the works to guide their compositions.
 She creates using oil sticks and spray paint, occasionally allowing surprises during the process to introduce an unexpected twist to the work.
 'My paintings are representational at times, but it’s more that there is a dynamic where a few patches have met unexpectedly and turned a bewildering situation into something that made sense to me at that particular moment,' says Han.
 Her works gradually move towards abstraction as figurative elements are filtered and deconstructed into fragments.

 Based in Paris, Han Bing was born in China and has lived in New York, Los Angeles and Shanghai.
 She holds an MFA from Parsons School of Design in New York and a BFA from the Central Academy of Fine Arts in Beijing.
-Her work has been shown in exhibitions at institutions including Le Consortium, Dijon (2022); UCCA Center for Contemporary Art, Beijing (2020); and the National Art Museum of China, Beijing (2008), among others.
+Her first solo exhibition in a French institution took place at CAC Passerelle, Brest, in 2024.
+Her work has also been shown in exhibitions at institutions including Le Consortium, Dijon (2022 and 2024); UCCA Center for Contemporary Art, Beijing (2020); and the National Art Museum of China, Beijing (2008), among others.
 She was included in the group exhibition Saturation at Thaddaeus Ropac, Paris Pantin, in 2022.

 Videos